gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 ## Scope

-This RFD focuses only on AWS EKS clusters.
-Similar ideas will be explored in the future for GCP's GKE and Azure's AKS.
+This RFD focuses on AWS EKS and Azure AKS clusters.
+Similar ideas will be explored in the future for GCP's GKE.

 ## AWS EKS discovery